 The Ateshkadeh (Zoroastrian fire temple) in the new city attracts followers from all over the world.
 Its sacred flame has apparently burned since 470 AD and was transferred to the current temple in 1940.

-I love the old city.
-According to UNESCO, the old city of Yazd is one of the oldest inhabited towns in the world.
-The whole city is made of sun-dried mud bricks.
+It is love at first sight for the old city of Yazd and me.
+According to UNESCO, the old city is one of the earliest inhabited towns in the world.
+The whole precinct is made up of sun-dried mud bricks.
 The resulting brown skyline is dotted with tall badgirs or wind towers.
-The nearby mountains provide water by a series of qanats (deep underground water channels).
+The nearby mountains provide water through a series of qanats (deep underground water channels).
 There is only one way to see the old city.
 And that is to get lost in it, wandering aimlessly through the brown tangled lanes.

 “My birthday on 2nd April.
 You send me e-mail?”
 “This my phone number.
 Call me?”
 And I find scraps of paper with addresses and numbers scrawled on them shoved into my hands with a smile by complete strangers.
 “You from where?
 Iran good?”
 And this is followed with the kindly face asking me to open my palms and placing in them the snack they had been munching on.
 It would be sheer rudeness to decline.
 So one smiles and eats together with them.
 Little boys pass me by on their tricycles waving happily whilst young girls pose for my camera amidst peals of laughter.
 Yazd is a photographer’s delight.
 Though what makes it more special is, like everywhere else in Iran, the love and warmth of its people.

-As the sun sets, I find my way to the Amir Chakhmaq Complex with its three storey takieh where the death of Imam Hossein is commemorated in bloody enactments every year.
-The Saheb Zaman Zurkhaneh by the square is a great place to see a traditional gym in action.
-The equipment consists of huge bowling pin style weights for waving around.
-All this exercising is accompanied with drumbeats, the words of Hafez and cups of chai for the audience.
-How wonderful!
-What a perfect way to spend the evening.
+As the sun sets, I find my way to the Amir Chakhmaq Complex with its three-storey takieh where the death of Imam Hossein is commemorated in bloody enactments every year.
+The Saheb Zaman Zurkhaneh by the square is a great place to see a traditional gym in action, replete with huge bowling pin-style weights being waved around.
+This “exercising” is accompanied with drumbeats, Hafez’s poetry, and endless cups of chai for the audience.
+What a perfect way to spend the evening indeed.
 Unfortunately, being Friday, all the athletes are on holiday.
 Oh well, option no. 2.
-I sit in the lawns facing the takieh, in complete bliss and awe of the 700-year-old edifice and timeless ambience, while the traffic hums behind me and the moon and stars peep out from the heavens and smile.
-At times Option No. 2s work better than their first counterparts.
+I sit in the lawns facing the takieh, gazing at the 700-year-old edifice and timeless ambiance, while the traffic hums behind me and the moon and stars peep out from the heavens and smile.
+At times Option No. 2’s work better than their first counterparts.